BowerMotorsport/Exhaust_Thermal_Wrap_template_generator-Blender/README.md

 ### Wrap Thickness (mm)
 Thickness of the wrap material in millimeters
-- Default: 6.15mm (6mm fiberglass + 0.15mm stainless) Note: Often stainless layer needs to be calcualted as much thicker due to embossing.
+- Default: 6.15mm (6mm ceramic fibre + 0.15mm stainless) Note: Often stainless layer needs to be calcualted as much thicker due to embossing.
 - Range: 0.1mm to 50mm
 - Automatically calculates wrap radius